COVID-19 puts fate of BCHL season in question - Creston Valley Advance

-Following the cancellation of the NBA, MLS, and NHL seasons due to COVID-19 the fate of the BCHL playoffs are now in question.
+Following the suspension of the NBA, MLS, and NHL seasons due to COVID-19 the fate of the BCHL playoffs are now in question.

 There is a real possibility that the BCHL playoffs may be suspended, however it is different from pro sports leagues considering there is no air travel and games take place in front of significantly smaller crowds.